julianhyde/optiq/doc/MODEL.md

 multi-line string) is the SQL statement that defines the fact table, dimension tables, and join paths for this lattice.

-`auto` (optional boolean, default true) whether to materialize tiles on need as queries are executed
+`auto` (optional boolean, default true) is whether to materialize tiles on need as queries are executed.

-`algorithm` (optional boolean, default false) whether to use an optimization algorithm to suggest and populate an initial set of tiles
+`algorithm` (optional boolean, default false) is whether to use an optimization algorithm to suggest and populate an initial set of tiles.

+`algorithmMaxMillis` (optional long, default -1, meaning no limit) is the maximum number of milliseconds for which to run the algorithm.
+After this point, takes the best result the algorithm has come up with so far.

 `rowCountEstimate` (optional double, default 1000.0) estimated number of rows in the star

-`tiles` TODO List of materialized aggregates to create up front
+`tiles` (optional list of <a href="#tile">Tile</a> elements) is a list of materialized aggregates to create up front.

-`defaultMeasures` is a list of measures that a tile should have by default.
+`defaultMeasures`  (optional list of <a href="#measure">Measure</a> elements) is a list of measures that a tile should have by default.
 Any tile defined in `tiles` can still define its own measures, including measures not on this list.
-If not specified, the default list of measures is
+If not specified, the default list of measures is just 'count(*)':

 ```json
 [ { name: 'count' } ]